|

 to adopt this practice because to some cats,

 bleach smells like urine.
-If your cat starts this
+If the cat starts this

 behavior, immediately break the cycle by leaving